sinahatami/cv-final-project/README.md

-# 🧬 Cervical Cancer Prediction: Pap
+# 🧬 Cancer Prediction: Pap

 # Smear Analysis

-This project explores the classification and analysis of cervical cells using the **SIPaKMeD dataset**.
+This project explores the classification and analysis of cells using the **SIPaKMeD dataset**.
 By combining traditional **Handcrafted Feature Engineering** with **Deep Learning-based automated extraction** , this research aims to improve the early detection of abnormalities in Pap smear images.